textileio/community/docs/powergate/index.md

-  deals        Provides commands to view Filecoin deal information help         Help about any command id           Returns the user id storage-jobs Provides commands to query for storage jobs in various states version      Display version information for pow and the connected server wallet       Provides commands about filecoin wallets
+  deals        Provides commands to view Filecoin deal information help         Help about any command id           Returns the user id storage-info Provides commands to get and query cid storage info. storage-jobs Provides commands to query for storage jobs in various states version      Display version information for pow and the connected server wallet       Provides commands about filecoin wallets